ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-schinazi-masque-h3-datagram.md

 used by both client and server - only allocation carries separate namespaces to avoid requiring synchronization.

+The flow allocation service SHOULD also provide a mechanism for applications to indicate they have completed their usage of a flow identifier and will no longer be using that flow identifier, this process is called "retiring" a flow identifier.
+Applications MUST NOT retire a flow identifier until after they have received confirmation that the peer has also stopped using that flow identifier.
+The flow identifier allocation service MAY reuse previously retired flow identifiers once they have ascertained that there are no packets with DATAGRAM frames using that flow identifier still in flight.
+Reusing flow identifiers can improve performance by transmitting the flow identifier using a shorter variable length integer encoding.

 # HTTP/3 DATAGRAM Frame Format {#format}